Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Experimental results

 Fig.~\ref{fig:Beads_samples} demonstrates SEM images of the studied sections of semi-opaque tur\-quoise glass beads; light images are also shown for readers to be able to compare them with the SEM ones.
 Glass domains of different degree of destruction are seen in the images.
 The sample 1 is seen to be practically undamaged throughout the whole volume except for a thin region surrounding its hole (panels a to c), which looks slightly greenish in the transmitting light image and is seen to contain numerous fine cracks in the SEM ones.
 The next sample (panels d to f) is more corroded.
 The region around its hole is thicker and much more fractured.
 Besides, a domain of strongly degraded glass is observed at its upper end.
 The sample 3 contains domains of both strongly and moderately damaged glass (panels g to i), with a network of fine cracks being observed on the surfaces of the latter ones.
 Notice that three domains of blueish green glass that are seen in the light image are likely buried in the glass bulk a few micrometers under the section surface, which is more damaged that gives the glass a greener tint in transmitted light rays.
 The sample 4 (panels j to l) is strongly corroded; yet, undamaged glass domains are seen to have remained in its interior: they are well seen on the left and on the right of the network of large cracks in the centre of its core.
 A thick shell full of cracks frames the bead.
 Finally, the samples 5 and 6 (panels m to o and p to q, respectively) are strongly degraded beads at the final phase of corrosion \cite{Yuryev_JOPT,Yur_JAP,Beads_KSS_SPIE}.
 They does not contain undamaged glass.
 They are strongly cracked and discoloured.

-We should note that bright wight spots and groups of such spots in the BSE images represent crystals of orthorhombic KSS and their accumulations \cite{Yur_JAP,Beads_KSS_SPIE,KSS_Electron_microscopy}.
+We should note that bright white spots and groups of such spots in the BSE images represent crystals of orthorhombic KSS and their accumulations \cite{Yur_JAP,Beads_KSS_SPIE,KSS_Electron_microscopy}.
 Large colonies of KSS are seen in Fig.~\ref{fig:Beads_samples}\,l,\,o and~r (one of the colonies is shown with an arrow in the panel~r).
-More images of KSS crystals that rapture glass of turquoise beads are presented in Fig.~\ref{fig:Glass_SEM} (\ref{sec:KSS_FTIR}).
-Core and shell domains of beads are also indicated in Fig.~\ref{fig:Glass_SEM}.
+More images of KSS crystals that rapture glass of turquoise beads are presented in Online Resource~\ref{esm:fig_KPbSbO5}, Fig.~ESM~\ref{esm:fig_KPbSbO5}.1.
+Core and shell domains of beads are also indicated in Fig.~ESM~\ref{esm:fig_KPbSbO5}.1.

 There is an important peculiarity of the spatial distribution of the bead glass composition that can be observed only by means of SEM operated at the BSE mode.
-As it has already been mentioned, BSE signal magnitude strongly depends on the studied substance density: the higher is the substance density in some area, the more intensely the area reflects electrons and thus the brighter is its image.
+As is known, the magnitude of the BSE signal strongly depends on the density of the studied substance: the higher is the substance density in some area, the more intensely the area reflects electrons and thus the brighter is its image.
 Undamaged or slightly damaged glass domains are seen to look coloured somewhat paler grey than strongly degraded ones in the SEM BSE images (Fig.~\ref{fig:Beads_samples}\,c,\,f,\,l).
 This means that they consist of heavier glass than strongly corroded domains do.
-The reason of the inhomogeneity in the bead glass density distribution will be discussed below.
+The reason of the observed inhomogeneity in the distribution of the glass density in the beads will be discussed below.